-Calgary is Alberta’s largest city, and one of Canada’s fastest growing metropolitan areas.
+Calgary is Alberta’s largest city and one of Canada’s fastest-growing metropolitan areas.
 It’s the heart of cowboy country, and home to the biggest and best rodeo in the world, the Calgary Stampede.
-Calgary’s fun-loving spirit and sense of adventure infuses the city with a bold confidence.
-It’s bright, shiny, and full of great family-friendly attractions to visit and enjoy.
+Above all, Calgary’s fun-loving spirit infuses the city with a bold confidence making it a great city to visit.
+Here are our favorite things to do with kids in Calgary.

 The Calgary Stampede

-The Greatest Outdoor Show on Earth (and the biggest rodeo in the world) is the Calgary Stampede.
-It has everything a big show should have: a parade, rodeo, animals, music, amusement rides, food, people, cowboy fashion, and an amazing history.
-This year’s Stampede is the 101st, and as always, Calgarians will be channeling their inner cowboy in the biggest show of community pride and celebration found anywhere.
+First on our list is the world famous Calgary Stampede!
+The Greatest Outdoor Show on Earth (and the biggest rodeo in the world) takes place over 10 days each July.
+The Stampede has everything a big show should have: a parade, rodeo, animals, amusement rides, food, live music, and an amazing history.
+Calgarians and visitors channel their inner cowboy in the biggest show of community pride and celebration found on earth.

-The permanent exhibits include themes based on Earth & Sky, Energy & Innovation, and Being Human.
-The amazing Open Studio is a large space for invention and creativity.
+Exhibits include themes based on Earth & Sky, Energy & Innovation, and Being Human.
+The Open Studio is a large space for invention and creativity.
 Kids and parents are invited to create and destroy in a playful, interactive atmosphere of discovery.
-In the Creative Kids Museum, children 9 years old and younger have the freedom to run around, play and create in the Maker Space, or put on a play in the Theatre, complete with spotlights, music and a stage.
-There are even toddler-sized toilets and a Quiet Room for nursing moms in this truly kid-friendly environment.
-Tweens and teens can play in their own creative ways in the Digital Media Studio, which hosts workshops on animation, computer programming and even 3D printing.
-Telus Spark is also home to the HD Dome Theatre, the third largest such theatre in North America.
-The HD screen is three stories high, offering an intense film experience in 4K resolution.
+Next, in the Creative Kids Museum, children under 9 years old have the freedom to play and create in the Maker Space or put on a play in the Theatre.
+The indoor climbing gym is perfect for families visiting in winter.
+Parents love the toddler-sized toilets and Quiet Room for nursing moms in this truly kid-friendly environment.

 Read or write parent approved tips for Telus Spark.

-The Penguin Plunge area in the Antarctica exhibit is newest zoo attraction.
-The $25 million dollar amenity is built to mimic the Antarctic shoreline, with waterfalls and rock formations, and a temperature set at a brisk 8 degrees celsius.
-There are four species of penguins at home here –King, Gentoo, Humboldt and Rockhopper –and they are extremely popular with children and adults.
+The Penguin Plunge area is built to mimic the Antarctic shoreline, with waterfalls and rock formations, and a temperature set at a brisk 8 degrees Celsius.
+There are four species of penguins at home here –King, Gentoo, Humboldt, and Rockhopper –and they are extremely popular with children and adults.

 Winsport Canada Olympic Park

+Next on our list is Winsport at Canada Olympic Park.
 Calgary was the enthusiastic host site of the 1988 Winter Olympic Games.
-The legacy of those games has provided for one of the most visited and fun sporting facilities just 30 minutes from downtown Calgary: Winsport at Canada Olympic Park.
+As a result, the legacy of those games has provided for Winsport at Canada Olympic Park, one of the most visited and fun sporting facilities.

 Winsport is a large, multi-sport park providing amateur and Olympic-calibre athletic facilities.
-For visitors, Winsport offers a wide variety of active adrenalin-rush fun including: ziplining (from the top of the former ski jump tower), skiing and snowboarding (in winter), racing down the bobsleigh run at 55 miles (90 km) per hour, mountain biking, a climbing tower, Spiderweb, mini-golf, and Eurobungy.
+For visitors, Winsport offers a wide variety of active adrenalin-rush fun including: Skyline Luge, (the longest luge run in the world), ziplining (from the top of the former ski jump tower), skiing and snowboarding (in winter), racing down the bobsleigh run at 55 miles (90 km) per hour, mountain biking, a climbing tower, Spiderweb, mini-golf, and Eurobungy.